elpassion/Showcase/content/testing-UIKit-animations/README.md

 ![platform: iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

 We take tests seriously at [EL Passion](https://www.elpassion.com).
-When implementing iOS apps, we always try practice TDD, pair-programming and regular code-reviews.
+When implementing iOS apps, we always try to practice TDD, pair-programming and regular code-reviews.
 We want our software to be stable and bug-free.
 We often work on apps with outstanding design, that includes animations.
 In this case, we incorporate snapshot-based tests that work not only for static UI but also for animations.

 ## Example